 For future event updates please see our Facebook page ‘The Cornish Christmas Harmony Choir’

 The committee of the Harmony Choir were sad to announce that last year, on Christmas Eve (2020) there was no performance of the Harmony Choir.
 Social distancing would be impossible in the crowded streets.

 This was the first time in the choir's 120 year history that there hasn't been a Christmas Eve performance, not even stopping for two world wars.

-Thank you for your support, we look forward to seeing you again next year.
+Thank you for your support, we look forward to seeing you again on Christmas Eve 2021.

-This year, on Christmas Eve, it will be the 120th annual performance of the Harmony Choir (previously the Docks Choir) who will go through Falmouth stopping along the way to entertain the public with traditional Cornish carols and raising money for local charities.
+Next year, on Christmas Eve (2021), it will be the 122nd annual performance of the Harmony Choir (previously the Docks Choir) who will hopefully, virus permitting, going through Falmouth stopping along the way to entertain the public with traditional Cornish carols and raising money for local charities.

 The committee of the Harmony choir would like to thank everyone who turned out on Christmas Eve to either sing, collect money, marshal the crowds or just listen to the beautifully sung traditional Cornish carols.
 This was one of the busiest Christmas Eves that I can remember and the streets of Falmouth were packed with choir supporters.